 Grill the pizza for about 3 minutes on high flame until nice grill marks form.
-Use a pair of tongue and flip it.
-At this point you will spin the sauce on top and sprinkle with the mozzarella cheese.
-Loosely cover with aluminum foil to help the cheese melt along quickly as it will only take a couple minutes on the second side If your pan is hot as it should be.
+Use a pair of tongues and flip it.
+At this point you will spoon the sauce on top and sprinkle with the mozzarella cheese.
+Loosely cover with aluminum foil to help the cheese melt along quickly, as it will only take a couple minutes on the second side If your pan is hot as it should be.

 How to make an easy, authentic pizza Margherita at home, from scratch with just a few simple ingredients and a pizza stone.
 Anyone can make this, I promise!

 - 5 cups all purpose flour + more as needed

 - 1.5 tsp active dry yeast ( make sure it is not expired and has been kept in a cool dark place)

 - 2 1/4 cups COLD water + more If needed

 Preheat your oven with a pizza stone inside to 500”F or as high as it will go.

 Add all the dough ingredients to the bowl of a mixer with a hook attachment.
 Knead on low speed for about 8 to 10 minutes until smooth and only a tiny bit sticky to the bottom of the bowl.
 If too sticky then sprinkle in a little more flour. ( Watch VIDEO here)

 Transfer to a cutting board and using a sharp knife cut the dough into 8 pieces.
 Form each piece into small round balls and place them on a very lightly oiled baking sheet at least 3 inches apart from each other.

 Loosely cover with plastic wrap and allow to rise at room temperature for at least 2 hours.